groegerj/android_kernel_strawberry_i9300/strawberry/README.md

 needed.
 More often, the respective subsystem just has a version which matches mainline-3.0.101 not exactly but comes from a stage between 3.0.101 and 3.1, for example.
 Or, the Samsung guys have added some optimisation of security fix or whatever.
 In such a case, I replace that smdk stuff with mainline.
-Step 1 is almost finished by now.
+Step 1 is inished by now.

 ### Step 2: mainlining-3.1